 The field has undergone transformation in funding and branding throughout its history.
 As of January 1, 2018, four previous program “brands” (Ontario Early Years Centres, Parenting and Family Literacy Centres, Family Support/Resource Programs (Child Care Resource Centres), and Better Beginnings, Better Futures) have been renamed EarlyON Child and Family Centres.
 The process of transformation to EarlyON Child and Family Centres continues.
 Ontario also funds Healthy Babies, Healthy Children.
 Military Family Resource Centres, CAPC (Community Action Programs for Children), and CPNP (Canada Prenatal Nutrition Programs) are funded by the federal government.

 The goal of family support programs has always been to support the interconnected well-being of child, family, and community.
 In turn, practitioners have also seen a need to come together and support one another in their work and encourage professional development.
-The Canadian Association of Family Resource Programs (FRP Canada) was formed as a toy library association in 1975.
+Families Canada was founded as a toy library association in 1975.
 The Ontario Association of Family Resource Programs (from which Family Supports Institute Ontario was formed) designed the Family Supports Certificate courses in 1994.
-FSIO continues the tradition of fostering interprofessional collaboration, advocating for family-centred policy, and facilitating professional learning, towards advancing the well-being of families.
+FSIO continues the tradition of fostering inter-professional collaboration, advocating for family-centred policy, and facilitating professional learning, towards advancing the well-being of families.

 - Mobilized more than 150 family support professionals and students to offer a family support program to Syrian refugees in a Toronto hotel on a volunteer basis

 - Facilitated an evening of hands-on learning and discussion regarding How Does Learning Happen?: Ontario’s Pedagogy for the Early Years in family support programs

 - Participated on the Child and Family Centre Reference Group